 So is Western riding safer than English riding?
-It is not clear, according to a majority of riders, that there is a particular style of riding that is safer than the others.
+According to a majority of riders, it is not really clear if there is a particular style of riding that is safer than another.
 It all depends on individual experience, and there are those who feel more secure about English, and vice versa.

 Ultimately, you can choose to try both to see what you’d prefer in the end.
 Most riders like to specialize in a particular discipline, but there are no rules for being an all-rounder.

 - In English and Western style riding, the equipment varies greatly.
 In the English riding world, you can expect a smaller, lighter saddle and a bigger saddle when riding Western.
 You will also notice one with a horn on the saddle and one without.
 Western saddles will sometimes have a more comfortable, plush seat.

 - English riding tends to have a closer feeling of contact.

 - Western riders tend to have lighter rein contact.
 The reins are often held in one hand, and the horse is reined in the neck.

 - Different disciplines.
 English consists of jumping, dressage, hunting, and equitation, while western can include barrel racing, pole bending, roping, trail riding, and reining.